In short

 You do not dismantle a lifelong pattern by trying harder.
 You do it by doing less on purpose, in small, survivable doses.

-1. Notice the reach before the rescue.
+- Notice the reach before the rescue.
 Catch the moment you move to fix something that is not yours.
 You do not have to stop yet.
 Just see it.
+A week of only noticing will show you how many times a day the autopilot fires.

-5. Expect the anxiety, and stay.
+- Expect the anxiety, and stay.
 When you do less, the old alarm fires.
 Breathe, and let it pass without obeying it.
 Each time you do, the pattern loosens.
+If the alarm is loud enough that rest itself feels dangerous, that is its own pattern, and why slowing down feels unsafe walks through it.

 The part no one warns you about

 When you stop over-functioning, some people will be uncomfortable, because your carrying was convenient.
+Expect a testing period: the forgotten task left louder than necessary, the "you've changed" said like an accusation.
 That discomfort is not a sign you are doing it wrong.
-It is a sign the arrangement is changing.
+It is a sign the arrangement is changing, and arrangements always protest before they rebalance.

 You have been the strong one for a long time.
 Strength, from here, looks less like carrying everything and more like letting some things be carried by the people whose things they are.